brianguenter/FastDifferentiation.jl/README.md

 # How it works
 The **FSD** symbolic differentiation algorithm is related to the [D* ](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) algorithm but is asymptotically faster so it works on much larger expression graphs.

-**FSD** transforms the input expression graph into a derivative graph and then factors this derivative graph to generate an efficient expression for the derivative.
+**FSD** transforms the input expression graph into a derivative graph, *D*,  and then factors *D* to generate an efficient expression for the derivative.
 This is fundamentally different from forward and reverse automatic differentiation.
 See the [D* ](https://www.microsoft.com/en-us/research/publication/the-d-symbolic-differentiation-algorithm/) paper if you want to understand derivative graph factorization concepts.
 The new algorithms used in **FSD** will be described in a soon to be written paper.

 If your function is small or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform **FSD**.
 For more complex functions with many common subexpressions it is likely that **FSD** will outperform Symbolics.jl, perhaps [substantially](#Benchmarks).